Plan campaigns with mechanics that fit

 Who runs this

 CRM, lifecycle, growth, performance, and brand teams who run campaigns and own a number.
-The platform team supports it, but marketing owns the campaign.
+The platform team supports it, but marketing owns the engagement.

 How it differs from adjacent mechanics